Overview of nature protection laws

-All the administrative systems and bodies of law discussed above are relevant to the protection of natural environments as well as built environments.
-The activity complained about might require planning permission, or an environmental impact assessment (EIA) or works approval.
-All of these legal processes have enforceable opportunities for input by members of the community, as described above.
+All the administrative systems and bodies of law discussed in this chapter are relevant to the protection of natural environments and built environments.
+The activity complained about might require planning permission, or an environmental impact assessment or environmental protection permission.
+All these legal processes have enforceable opportunities for input by members of the community, as described above.

-The need to obtain a planning permit to remove native vegetation (clause 52.17 under all Victorian planning schemes) is an important part of the framework of nature protection laws in Victoria (see www.environment.vic.gov.au/native-vegetation/native-vegetation).
+The need to obtain a planning permit to remove native vegetation (clause 52.17 of all Victorian planning schemes) is an important part of the framework of nature protection laws in Victoria (see www.environment.vic.gov.au/native-vegetation/native-vegetation).
+Guidelines on the removal, destruction and lopping or native vegetation were incorporated into the planning scheme in 2017.
+In the assessment of permit applications, there is now greater emphasis on avoiding the removal of vegetation.
 Other environmental protection measures contained in overlays (e.g. the vegetation protection and environmental significance overlays) are also important elements in the framework.

-Specific provision is made for third-party enforcement of planning schemes (see ‘Enforcement’, above).
+Specific provision is made for third-party enforcement of planning schemes (see ‘Enforcement’ in ‘VCAT and environmental law‘).
 However, in most cases, Victorian nature protection laws do not include specific provisions that enable enforcement by individuals or environment organisations.
-In these cases, challenging a failure to comply with these laws may be possible at (1) The system of law developed by the English courts through precedent and adopted in ‘common law countries’ in the British Commonwealth (as opposed to Roman law (civil law) or ecclesiastical law).
-(2) The case law made by judges in that system.
-(3) Case law that is not part of the law of equity.
-(4) Historically, the rules of law common to all people in England, as distinct from local or customary laws. by way of The court’s review of an administrative decision on the basis of a legal error in the decision-making process.
-For example, a court can review a decision by an official on the ground that the official is biased.
-Compare review on the merits.
-See also administrative act. of government decision-making – although such legal action is expensive and complicated.
-For more information about protesters’ rights, see Chapter 11.4: Community activism.
+In these cases, challenging a failure to comply with these laws may be possible at common law by way of judicial review of government decision-making – although such legal action is expensive and complicated as it must be heard in the Supreme Court.
+(For more information about protesters’ rights, see Chapter 11.4: Community activism.)

 Reforms to the Flora and Fauna Guarantee Act